BCusack/Seon/Project/Discovery.md

 ## Discovery

 ### Overview
-In investigating solutions for the problem of prototyping the memory manaagement system for Seon, we evaluated several technologies and approaches.
+In investigating solutions for the problem of prototyping the memory manaagement system for the Seon, we evaluated several technologies and approaches.
 The goal was to find a method that could effectively manage and query resources in a distributed system, while also being user-friendly and efficient.

 ### Technologies and Approaches evaluated
 1. **Letta** - A tool designed to help users discover and manage resources in a distributed system.
 It provides a user-friendly interface for searching and filtering resources, as well as managing their lifecycle.